 Population Comparison for HRV data

-This research review covers normative HRV values for RMSSD, SDNN, HF/LF, etc. based on published research.
-Below you will find the normative values for Elite HRV app users with a primary focus on the Elite HRV score.
+This research review covers ranges for HRV values for RMSSD, SDNN, HF/LF, and more based on published research.
+Below you will find similar values for Elite HRV app users with a primary focus on the Elite HRV score.

 Keep in mind, the Elite HRV user base may not directly represent the general population.
 We have a higher representation of elite and recreational athletes that typically have higher HRV scores.
 This may slightly skew the sample stats when compared to some medical research studies.
 That said, we do have a very large population sample (over a million readings) that helps increase the confidence of the data analysis.
 There is also a significant number of “average” health seekers and a number of people rehabilitating from serious injuries, illnesses, or diseases.